 The Company is expected to have a portion of its revenues derived from its investments in Investees that are engaged, either directly or indirectly, in the cannabis industry in certain states of the U.S., which industry is illegal under U.S. federal law.
-Fountain Asset is indirectly involved in marijuana-related activities in the U.S. through its investment in Liberty, which is engage in the cultivation or distribution of marijuana in the U.S. The enforcement of relevant laws is a significant risk.
+Fountain Asset is indirectly involved in marijuana-related activities in the U.S. through its investments in Liberty, Cansortium, Captor, Gage, CannCure, Green Growth and SOL Global, which are engaged in the cultivation or distribution of marijuana in the U.S. The enforcement of relevant laws is a significant risk.